Leotta-38/online-card-game-ito/README.md

 ## Bugs to fix

-- When the WebSocket accidentally disconnect.
+- When the WebSocket accidentally disconnects.

 ## Future features

-- Add next round where players use multiple cards.
+- Create the next round where two cards are given to players.

+- Create multiple rooms.

 ## Resources